 Where do funds for financial aid come from?
 Funds available for financial aid are allocated from the school budget, provided by generous donors, and raised through various fundraising efforts.

 Do you offer "Full Rides" to DCS?

 A DCS education is very valuable and most families are capable of making a sacrifice and financial contribution to attend.
-Typically, a family receives up to a 50% tuition reduction for a cumulative total of four years.

 Is financial aid a loan?
 Does it have to be paid back?
 No. A financial aid award reduces your total amount of tuition due.
 It does not have to be paid back.